-Concerning the place wherein men shall enjoy that eternal life which Christ hath obtained for them, the texts next before alleged seem to make it on earth.
-For if as in Adam all die, that is, have forfeited paradise and eternal life on earth, even so in
+Concerning the place wherein men shall enjoy that Eternall Life, which Christ hath obtained for them, the texts next before alledged seem to make it on Earth.
+For if as in Adam, all die, that for Beleevers. is, have forfeited Paradise, and Eternall Life on Earth, even so in

-Texts concerning the place of life eternal, for believers.
+Texts concerning the place of Life Eternall,